ugate/templeo/jsdocp/tutorial/1-basics.md

 - [built-in directives](#directives)
 - `require` (when available)

-They can be registered as _synchronous_ or _`async`hronous_ functions at compile-time using [`Engine.registerHelper`](module-templeo.Engine.html#registerHelper).
+They can be registered as _synchronous_ or _`async`hronous_ functions at compile-time using [`Engine.registerHelper`](module-templeo.Engine.html#registerHelper) and should return a value that will be interpolated.
 Below is an example of how a helper directive can be used to produce conditional template sources.

 ```js
 const { Engine } = require('templeo');